-A demultiplexer and a decompressor are necessary at the end of the common path, so as to rebuild the packets as they were originally sent, making traffic optimization a transparent process for the extremes of the flow.
+A demultiplexer and a decompressor are necessary at the end of the common path, so as to rebuild the packets as they were originally sent, making traffic optimization a transparent process for the origin and destination of the flow.

 If only one stream is tunneled and compressed, then little bandwidth savings will be obtained.
 In contrast, multiplexing is helpful to amortize the overhead of the tunnel header over many payloads.
-The obtained savings grow with the number of flows optimized together [VoIP\opt], [FPS\opt].
+The obtained savings grow with the number of flows optimized together [VoIP_opt], [FPS_opt].